tongzhou80/LLParser/README.md

 - Construct data structures directly from strings.
 - No need to compile LLVM from source and study its enormous APIs, which are not necessarily consistent between versions.
 - LLParser is much more light-weight, manageable and highly flexible.
-- Especially good for simple transformations such as inserting an instruction, adding an argument, etc.
+- Especially handy for simple transformations such as inserting an instruction, adding an argument, etc.
 - No complex data structures, mostly raw STL, which is easy to handle.

 LLParser also implements hot-pluggable passes, so that your pass can be loaded at run time by specifying in the command line.